 Henry Share offered the plantation, including the grist mill, for sale by auction on March 7, 1822.
 The mill was purchased by John Stauffer who operated the mill for almost 20 years.
 Then, on Jan 27, 1841, Stauffer advertised the mill for sale.
 The sale ad read, “Grist and Merchant Mill situated in East Donegal Township, one mile east of Marietta on the pike leading from Marietta to Mount Joy.
 The mill house is built of limestone, 48 by 58 feet, three stories high having 4 run of stone, two of which are French Burrs, with overshot water wheels.
 Within a mile of the Pennsylvania Canal.”

 The mill drew water from an eight-foot-high dam on the Donegal Springs Run that led to a 1,300-foot headrace.
+The headrace travelled through an underground tunnel.
 Power was provided by overshot wheels and the water was returned to the creek through a 1,000-foot tailrace.
 The mill’s capacity was ten barrels per day.

 According to the 1864 atlas, the mill was still owned by John Stauffer in 1864.
 But it was owned by Henry Heistand in 1875, and by J. M. Brant in 1899.
-Phares S. Wolgemuth bought the East Donegal Mill from H. E. Wolgemuth in 1908.
-Phares.
-E. Wolgemuth ran the Donegal Mill Hatchery at the mill in 1926 and closed the mill in 1931.
+Hiram E. Wolgemuth acquired the property in 1904.
+He sold the mill to Phares E. Wolgemuth in 1908.
+Phares ran the Donegal Mill Hatchery at the mill in 1926 and closed the mill in 1931.
+John M. Wolgemuth was the owner in 1941.
+John used the mill’s turbine to generate electricity.
 Currently, is owned by Robin and Tracy Kauffman and is being used for storage.

 The mill is located at 615 Anderson Ferry Road, Marietta, PA.